judekigsepc/BLOG-API/README.md

 - Implement rate limiting to protect the API from abuse.
 - Include detailed API metrics for monitoring.

-Note: I created this api to waste a little time, but if i get 10 stars I will make it the best it can be.
-(I dont think anyone will even read this far) 😅

 ---

 ## Feedback

-We'd love to hear your thoughts on this API!
+I'd love to hear your thoughts on this API!
 If you have suggestions for improvements or encounter issues, feel free to raise them in the project's GitHub repository. 🚀
+Honestly ,I created this api to waste a little time, but if i get 10 stars I will make it the best it can be.
+(I dont think anyone will even read this far) 😅